Sales and Distribution Plan

 Remember, the primary goal of the marketing plan is to get people to buy your products or services.
 The Sales and Distribution part of the marketing plan details how this is going to happen.

-Traditionally there are three parts to the Sales and Distribution section of the marketing plan, although all three parts may not apply to your business.
+Traditionally there are three parts to the Sales and Distribution section, although all three parts may not apply to your business.

 1) Outline the distribution methods to be used.How is your product or service going to get to the customer?
 For instance, will you distribute your product or service through a Web site, through the mail, through sales representatives, or through retail?